• Skip to main content

 Cost-wise, campervan conversion kits are a middle-ground between DIY and custom build.

-However, as with any van build, the possibilities are usually endless, so you can build it the cheap or expensive-the way you like.
+However, as with any van build, the possibilities are usually endless, so you can build it cheaply or expensively.

 For example, I’ve seen some cheap conversion kits from van dwellers who buy used vans and free pallets for all their stuff.

-However, some things cost what they cost, and you can perform a conversion kit build for over $100k, even without getting “too luxurious.”
+However, some things cost what they cost, and you can build a conversion kit for over $100k without getting “too luxurious.”
 It all depends on your needs.

 The answer you get from anyone will be “correct” without a boatload of questions answered.